-Investments - Investments are stated at fair value, with both realized and unrealized gains and losses recorded in the statement of activities and changes in net assets as increases or decreases in unrestricted net assets, unless their use is temporarily or permanently restricted by explicit donor restrictions or law.
-As of June 30, 2018 and 2017, investments are presented in the statement of financial position as assets restricted by donors for long-term purposes of \$179,452 and \$173,166, respectively, and investments of \$150,935 and \$177,231, respectively.
+Investments - Investments are stated at fair value, with both realized and unrealized gains and losses recorded in the statement of activities and changes in net assets as increases or decreases in net assets without donor restriction, unless their use is restricted by explicit donor restrictions or law.
+As of June 30, 2019 and 2018, investments are presented in the statement of financial position as assets restricted by donors for long-term purposes of \$187,666 and \$179,452, respectively, and investments of \$182,249 and \$150,935, respectively.

-Assets Restricted by Donors for Long-Term Purposes - As of June 30, 2018 and 2017, assets restricted by donors for long-term purposes represented permanently restricted endowment contributions, as well as, temporarily restricted unappropriated endowment earnings.
+Assets Restricted by Donors for Long-Term Purposes - As of June 30, 2019 and 2018, assets restricted by donors for long-term purposes represented restricted endowment contributions, as well as, unappropriated endowment earnings.

 Designations Payable and Undesignated Allocations Payable - The Organization conducts an annual fundraising campaign from August through November.
 When a donor makes a contribution to the Organization and designates a named charity, those contributions are recorded by the Organization as designations payable.
-The designated donation is then reduced by a pledge loss allowance of 6 percent and management and fundraising fees on a percentage basis.
+The designated donation is then reduced by a pledge loss allowance of 4 percent and management and fundraising fees on a percentage basis.
 The designations payable are generally disbursed quarterly in July, October, January and April to recipient charities.
 The Organization honors designations to charities by distributing a proportionate share of receipts based on donor designations.

-Notes to Financial Statements For the Year Ended June 30, 2018 (With Comparative Totals for 2017)
+Notes to Financial Statements For the Year Ended June 30, 2019 (With Comparative Totals for 2018)

 Contributions to the United Way community fund or an area of service are allocated among approved programs.
 The budget for the total allocable amount is determined using the current campaign collections and pledges less designations, a pledge loss allowance, specific agency related expenses, and operating expenses.
 Volunteers then make recommendations to the Organization's Board of Directors for amounts to be allocated to programs.
 Allocation award and agreement letters are sent to the programs, generally in June or July.
 Allocations to programs are recorded as an undesignated allocation payable as of July 1 following the campaign year.
 Undesignated allocations payable to programs are generally disbursed monthly beginning in July.
+During the year-ended June 30, 2019, the Organization discontinued the allocations to Will programs and began paying out the funds on an on going basis, causing the year end allocation liability to decrease to zero.

 Contributions - Contributions, which include unconditional promises to give (pledges), are recognized as revenue in the period received.
-When restrictions are fulfilled in the same fiscal year in which the contribution is received, the contribution is reported as unrestricted.
+When restrictions are fulfilled in the same fiscal year in which the contribution is received, the contribution is reported as increases in net assets without donor restrictions.